localvoid/ivi/packages/ivi/README.md

 `ivi` is optimized for predictable performance, there are no perf cliffs when you start using any composition primitives.

+Another argument that is often used against virtual DOM libraries is that components in real applications have expensive user space computations, so it isn't a virtual DOM diffing problem anymore :) But there is another problem, their solutions won't be able to magically remove expensive user space computations from components, so when we instantiate components we still need to perform this computations with an additional overhead to setup change detection graphs or generate additional code to optimize micro updates.
+It is as bad as using `PureComponent` in all React components, most of the time it isn't even worth it.
+And when we have a really computationaly expensive task, we can easily solve it with memoization `useMemo()` in React or `memo()` in ivi.
+There aren't any silver bullet solutions.
+Solutions with fine-grained observable graphs will have a similar developer experience because it would require to wrap expensive computations into lazy evaluated nodes `@computed` in a similar way to `memo()` in virtual DOM libraries.
+And solutions that generate a lot of inefficient code for change detection (Svelte) should solve performance issues with common case scenarios before making any claims about performance.

 ### "The Fastest UI Library"

 There is no such thing as "the fastest UI library", optimizing UI library for some use cases will make it slower in